piepdx/pie-cookbook/notes/outline.md

 		6. This document is full of "spoiler alerts," things that PIE has learned over the course of time.
 In most every case, it may not be wise — or downright foolhardy — to start where PIE ended.
 You should start where PIE started.
 And try to end where you want to end.
 		7. There is inherent value in the journey, itself.
 		8. Risks (https://github.com/piepdx/pie-cookbook/blob/master/drafts/community/community.md#1-about-i-context-h-risks)
-			9. Attempting to start an accelerator without an existing community is a recipe, too.
+			9. Too Early.
+Attempting to start an accelerator without an existing community is a recipe, too.
 It’s a recipe for complete failure.
-			10. You can go too far.
+			10. Too rigid.
+You can go too far.
 				11. In structure
 				12. In goals
 				13. In trying to over architect the experience
 				14. In over planning and under participating
+			11. Too exclusive.
+Stepford wives versus Berkley. 'nuf said.
-			11. Once you start, you cannot stop.
+			12. Too short.
+Once you start, you cannot stop.
 Ever.
 	4. Format
 		5. How to use this book
 			6. By way of analogy, the PIE Cookbook should serve as a map for your road trip.